shopware/docs/guides/plugins/plugins/storefront/add-dynamic-content-via-ajax-calls.md

 Now we have to add a `Storefront Javascript plugin` to display the timestamp we get from our controller.

-Again this builds upon the [adding custom Javascript](./add-custom-javascript.md), so if you don't already know what storefront `plugins` are, go ahead and read that.
+Again this is built upon the [adding custom Javascript](./add-custom-javascript.md) article, so if you don't already know what storefront `plugins` are, hold on and read it first.

 {% code title="<plugin root>/src/Resources/app/storefront/src/example-plugin/example-plugin.plugin.js" %}
 ```javascript